LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 #\c
 ```

-you can use characters form a string:
+you can use characters to form a string:
 ```scheme
 (string #\h #\e #\l #\l #\o)
 ```